jkpubsrc/python-module-jk-mediawiki/src/README.md

 Introduction
 ------------

-This python module collects pieces of source code used for assistance in working with MediaWiki.
-Currently this assistance is quite limited, consider it as still being rudimentary: Only parsing and minor changes to LocalSettings.php is supported right now.
+This module provides functions, classes and binaries to assist in working with MediaWiki installations.

 Information about this module can be found here: